 An anthropologist conducted a study comparing family life in the Amazon to family life in Los Angeles.
 While in the Amazon she traveled with a family up river to harvest leaves.
 A member of another family asked if she could accompany the family on their journey.
 Permission was granted.
 While on the trip, the girl gave herself jobs like sweeping, cleaning mats, going into the river to catch crustaceans and other chores.
 The girl was six-years-old and did not ask for anything.

-In a recent interview singer Taylor Swift shared that she is aware of her critics and the harshness of their comments, especially after the time she sang off key with Stevie Nix.
+Singer Taylor Swift is aware of her critics and the harshness of their comments, especially after the time she sang off key with Stevie Nicks.
 One critic said this was the beginning of the end of her career.
 Swift said these comments definitely affected her.
 What was her response?
-She wrote a song, Why You Gotta Be So Mean?
+She wrote a song: Mean.

-Since she was 11 years old Caroline Hutton has spent one week out of the summer biking with her father and two brothers on the Bike Ride Across Georgia (BRAG).
+Since she was 11, Caroline Hutton has spent one week out of the summer biking with her father and two brothers on the Bike Ride Across Georgia (BRAG).

 David Bennett worked hard climbing the corporate ladder and found himself in a great position where he could influence and serve at a high level.
 His wife and three sons were doing well.
 Life was great!
 Then it all changed.